graphite-project/graphite-web/docs/faq.rst

 From an I/O perspective, under load Graphite performs lots of tiny I/O operations on lots of different files very rapidly.
 This is because each distinct metric sent to Graphite is stored in its own database file, similar to how many tools (drraw, Cacti, Centreon, etc) built on top of RRD work.
 In fact, Graphite originally did use RRD for storage until fundamental limitations arose that required a new storage engine.

-High volume (a few thousand distinct metrics updating minutely) pretty much requires a good RAID array and/or SSDs.
+High volume (a few thousand distinct metrics updating every minute) pretty much requires a good RAID array and/or SSDs.
 Graphite's backend caches incoming data if the disks cannot keep up with the large number of small write operations that occur (each data point is only a few bytes, but most standard disks cannot do more than a few thousand I/O operations per second, even if they are tiny).
 When this occurs, Graphite's database engine, whisper, allows carbon to write multiple data points at once, thus increasing overall throughput only at the cost of keeping excess data cached in memory until it can be written.

 How real-time are the graphs?